 How to plan a webinar with these 10 great tips!

-Webinars are a key way to build relationships, trust with your audience, boost your e-list and also attract new clients and grow your revenue!
-Chris Garret talks about some great benefits here to learn more.
+Webinars are a key way to build relationships, trust with your audience, boost your e-list, and also attract new clients and grow your revenue!
+Chris Garret talks about some great benefits on how to plan a webinar.
 For this article though, I’ll be sharing with you all the necessary moving pieces that you’ll need or may want.

-Landing Page – You need a landing page for people to register.
+Landing Page – You need a landing page for people to register when planning a webinar.
 It’s best to use a landing page (versus a page on your website) as they are created with only one goal in mind (to register) with no distractions or other links to go to.
 It tells the What, Where, When, Why they should take part.
 Appeal to the ‘what’s in it for them’ mentality.